-Gingrich: Trump 'more isolated that he realizes'
+Gingrich: Trump 'more isolated than he realizes'

 Washington (CNN)President Donald Trump has become "isolated" in the presidency, ally Newt Gingrich told Fox News in an interview that aired Friday.

-"I think he's in a position right now where he's much more isolated that he realizes," said Gingrich, a former speaker of the House of Representatives who was a loyal Trump supporter throughout the campaign.
+"I think he's in a position right now where he's much more isolated than he realizes," said Gingrich, a former speaker of the House of Representatives who was a loyal Trump supporter throughout the campaign.

 "On the Hill, he has far more people willing to sit to one side and not help him right now, and I think that he needs to recognize he's taken a good first step with bringing in Gen. (John) Kelly (as chief of staff), but he needs to think about what has not worked," Gingrich said.